petersbingham/ProtoQScat/README.md

 The main routines can be found in Multi Channel\RatSMat.py.
 The pole location routines are in Multi Channel\PoleFinder.py.

+Result Archiving
+________________

+Depending on the calculation configuration significant time may be required to complete the calculations.
+For this reason and to assist with the organisation of results, generated files are automatically stored according to the structure below.

+ * Dir: Fit Type and Set ID String.
+  * Dir: Method and parameters of method used to calculated the coefficients.
+   * Dir: Nature of the fit (single or piecewise).
+    * Dir: Coefficient Files.
+     * Dir: Number of Points, start and end indices.
+      * Files: One for each coefficient matrix
+    * Dir: Nature of the method and parameters used to calculate the roots.
+     * Dir: Roots
+      * Files: One for each number of Points, start and end indices.
+     * Dir: Poles, according to technique (doubling or incrementing N) and the threshold comparison factor.
+      * Files: One for each number of Points, start and end indices.

+The software will attempt to load any prior dependencies before doing calculations.
+So, for example, if we have already calculated a set of poles and then change only the threholds, the software will load the previously calculated roots as a starting point, rather than recalculating the coefficients and roots again.

+These files are by default, stored in the Results Folder in the "Multi Channel" directory.

 Multi-channel Analytical Tests
 ______________________________